 Els Van Vossel is the owner of Foxy Consulting bvba and works as a functional ERP consultant and a technical communicator.

-Geoff Gardiner founded Seath Solutions to provide services in the use of Open Source software, particularly Open ERP, for business management.
+Geoff Gardiner founded Seath Solutions to provide services in the use of Open Source software, particularly Odoo, for business management.

 See how our experience across the accounting discipline helps rightsize the recommendations and solutions for your company.